 Yes, my key lime pie filling is only 3 ingredients. (!!)
 If you’ve tried my key lime pie bars or mini key lime pies, you’ll notice that today’s filling is a little different.
 I typically add a little cream cheese to the filling to ensure stability and structure, but decided to skip it today.
 We’re keeping it traditional with this classic key lime pie, which means we’re using egg yolks, sweetened condensed milk, and key lime juice.

-- My tip: Do yourself a favor and buy a bottle of key lime juice from the store.
+My success tip: Do yourself a favor and buy a bottle of key lime juice from the store.
 There’s a brand of bottled key lime juice that I love called Nellie & Joe’s in most major grocery stores next to the bottled lemon juice.
 Just make sure you’re using key lime juice, not regular lime juice.
 Otherwise you will spend 100 years juicing 500 tiny key limes yourself.
 You need an entire cup of key lime juice and yes, it will take you 100 years to squeeze them all!

 How to Tell Key Lime Pie Is Done

 One of the most common and easily remedied key lime pie problems is over-baked pie.
 It’s tricky to know when the pie is done, but here’s my secret: bake the key lime pie until the filling is only slightly jiggly in the center (about 15–20 minutes).
 It should be firm to the touch, but not completely liquid or totally solid.
 The pie will continue to solidify as it cools.

 Cool the pie completely on a wire rack, then cover and chill for at least 1 hour before serving.
 I recommend garnishing your key lime pie prior to serving.

 How to Decorate Key Lime Pie

 Let the key lime flavor stand out and keep garnishes simple.